AxiumCrisis61/StableSVC/code/model/Hifi_GAN/README.md

 Borrowed from: https://github.com/jik876/hifi-gan

 The origin Configuration v1 is adjusted with a sampling rate of 16000 and pretrained model UNIVERSAL_V1.
-And Mel-spectrogram is calculated with "center=True".

-[NOTE]: input mel-spectrograms for the Hifi-GAN need to have maximal frequency of 8000.
+[NOTE]: input mel-spectrograms for the Hifi-GAN need to have maximal frequency of 8000, and need to be calculated with center=False.

 Adjustments to Configuration v1 tried in this project (with last four following [2]):